Tom Dean (Hampshire cricketer)

 Thomas Arthur Dean (21 November 1920 – 4 June 2004) was an English first-class cricketer.

 Dean was born at Gosport in November 1920 and grew up in South Africa, where he played for the Wanderers Cricket Club in Johannesburg.
 He returned to England in 1938, at the age of 18, aboard the and shortly after his arrival he secured a trial with Hampshire County Cricket Club.
 Dean made his debut in first-class cricket for Hampshire against Somerset at Bournemouth in the 1939 County Championship, one of three matches he played in that seasons Bournemouth Cricket Week.
-He was met with success in these matches, taking a hat-trick against Worcestershire in his second match, and against reigning County Champions Yorkshire, with his leg break googly bowling he took his maiden five wicket haul with figures of 5 for 58 in Yorkshire's second innings; despite Dean's performances, Hampshire lost all three matches he featured in at Bournemouth.
+He met with success in these matches, taking a hat-trick against Worcestershire in his second match, and against reigning County Champions Yorkshire, with his leg break googly bowling he took his maiden five wicket haul with figures of 5 for 58 in Yorkshire's second innings; despite Dean's performances, Hampshire lost all three matches he featured in at Bournemouth.
 His first three matches bought him 10 wickets at an average of 22.20.

 With the Second World War bringing first-class cricket in England to an end, Dean would have to wait six years before he next played at first-class level.
 It was noted that following the war, Dean was less able to turn to the ball and as a result, his effectiveness suffered.
 He made thirteen appearances in 1946, taking 21 wickets at an average of 28.28.
 Against Derbyshire, he took ten wickets in a match for the first time, when he took figures of 7 for 51 and 3 for 78, for match figures of 10 for 129.
-The following season Essex, he took what was then a record seven catches by a Hampshire fielder (excluding wicket-keepers) in the match; this record has since been equalled by Rajesh Maru and Liam Dawson.
+The following season against Essex, he took what was then a record seven catches by a Hampshire fielder (excluding wicket-keepers) in the match; this record has since been equalled by Rajesh Maru and Liam Dawson.
 According to Hampshire captain Desmond Eagar, four of his seven catches were "brilliant".
 He continued to play first-class cricket for Hampshire until 1949, but saw his returns with the ball decrease, though he did take one final five wicket haul against the Combined Services during his final season.
 In total, Dean made 28 first-class appearances for Hampshire, taking 51 wickets at an average of 31.11, with best figures of 7 for 51.